 Treasury Secretary John Snow shared that sentiment with reporters Friday.

-Mr. JOHN SNOW (Treasury Secretary): These disclosures go to the sources and the methods that are used that can only help the terrorists.
+JOHN SNOW: These disclosures go to the sources and the methods that are used that can only help the terrorists.
 That can only make our job more difficult.

 LEWIS: On the other hand, Snow also sounded as though he was thinking of that old adage, when life hands you a lemon, make lemonade.

-LEWIS: Stewart Levy runs the data-tracking program for the Treasury Department.
+LEWIS: Stuart Levey runs the data-tracking program for the Treasury Department.
 He said it consists only of narrowly targeted searches for data connected to individuals suspected of terrorist activity.
-Levy stressed the limits to the government's access to financial data.
+Levey stressed the limits to the government's access to financial data.

 LEWIS: That data is held by a Brussels-based company that routes electronic messages about international financial transactions.
 It's known by its acronym SWIFT.
 That stands for the Society for Worldwide Interbank Financial Telecommunication.

-And that's part of what troubles Barry Steinhart about the data tracking.
+And that's part of what troubles Barry Steinhardt about the data tracking.
 He watches technology issues for the American Civil Liberties Union.

-Mr. BARRY STEINHART (Watches technology for ACLU): SWIFT, after all, is the vehicle by which banks transmit the information.
+BARRY STEINHARDT: SWIFT, after all, is the vehicle by which banks transmit the information.
 This is a little like the NSA's program where they go directly to Internet service providers or to telephone companies and get a direct feed of data.
 Really, this is the government's new tactic, which is to go directly to the private sector that controls the method of communication and to get this information directly without any filters and really without anyone to supervise what they're doing.

 LEWIS: Congressman Ed Markey, a Democrat from Massachusetts who serves on the House Homeland Security Committee, wants Congress to hold hearings.
 He says the Bush administration's reliance on the International Emergency Economic Powers Act has gone too far.
 The law gives the president broad powers over foreign transactions to respond to an unusual or extraordinary threat.

-Representative ED MARKEY (Democrat, Massachusetts): They claim that it's a temporary emergency that has now been in effect for five years, which allows them to keep this program secret.
+ED MARKEY: They claim that it's a temporary emergency that has now been in effect for five years, which allows them to keep this program secret.